Hospital Discharge Planner (NADMIN 19/21)

 - Work to facilitate care planning and discharges within the hospital setting.

-- Works cooperatively and collaboratively with other members of the team to provides services that are individualized and tailored to address the client and family needs and preferences through referral and collaborative strategies.
+- Works cooperatively and collaboratively with the Rehabilitation Team to provide services that are individualized and tailored to address the client and family needs and preferences through referral and collaborative strategies.

 - Deliver case management services to patients in a hospital setting.